 The SPEAKER pro tempore.
 As previously announced, that unanimous consent request cannot be entertained.
-The Chair recognizes the gentleman from Florida.
-Mr. HASTINGS.
-Mr. Speaker, I yield

 Mr. HASTINGS.
 Mr. Speaker, I yield to the gentlewoman from California (Ms. JUDY CHU) for a unanimous consent request.

 Ms. JUDY CHU of California.
 Mr. Speaker, I ask unanimous consent to bring up H.R.
 724, which would rescind President Trump's refugee ban on families like the Syrian refugee family of six who were scheduled to arrive in Cleveland on Tuesday, January 31, but are now blocked indefinitely.